 11. Sheared Heels and Quarters

 There are two bulbs in the hoof of a horse.
-Both bulbs contact simultaneously on the ground when the horse walk or stand.
+Both bulbs contact simultaneously on the ground when the horse walks or stands.
 The bulb of the heel touches the ground first and the horse becomes imbalance to bear the weight of the body.
-The condition leads to the upward displacement of hell which leads the lameness and painful condition of the hoof.
+The condition leads to the upward displacement of hell which leads to the lameness and painful condition of the hoof.

 12. Thin Sole

 You may find some have thin sole due to lack of care or naturally.
 The sole protects the coffin bone, and the thin sole may lead to thrush or damage of coffin bone or bruises.
 You can use a gel between the shoe and sole to protect the thinly soled hoof.
 Regular care of horse hoof with experienced farrier will reduce the problems of this sole.